What is GUI Testing?

 - Ensure that wherever needed, an error should be produced in RED color.

-- Make sure that a correct confirmation message is displayed after updating any field.
+- Display a correct confirmation message after updating any field.

 Recommended Articles

 This has been a guide to GUI Testing.
-Here we have discussed its types, advantages, disadvantages, and applications of GUI testing in detail.
+Here we have discussed GUI testing in different ways, features, advantages, disadvantages, and examples.
 You can also go through our other suggested articles to learn more –